|

 check of bureau number ranges for the flat windscreen Corsairs will

 need to be performed and further conversion work done, if necessary.
+The instructions and decals come packaged in the customary zip

+lock bag.
 All in all this release provides some exciting alternatives to

 the kit decals in the recommended Trumpeter F4U-4 kit and carries on

+the Cutting Edge tradition of quality.
+Recommended.
 (Note: The color of the decal sheet has been altered to allow the

 many white markings to show up.
 The red in the national insignia and

 other markings is correct and much lighter than in the scan.)
+Thanks to

 Cutting Edge Modelworks for